pratikmundokar/pratikmundokar/README.md

 ## I'm a Developer and a Learner!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate on anything code
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play Cricket, Run, Swim
+- ⚡ Fun fact: I love to Run, Swim, Play Cricket

 ### Connect with me: